Azerbaijan–Pakistan relations: Economic relations

 In autumn 1995, the two countries signed an agreement on cooperation in the field of trade and economy and a protocol on the establishment of a joint commission at the state level.
 The meetings of the commission mentioned above are held every 2 years in the capital cities of both countries.

 In 2005, a branch of the National Bank of Pakistan was opened in Baku.

-The XIII Summit of Economic Cooperation Organization (ECO) took place on March 1, 2017, in Islamabad.
+The 13th ECO Summit took place on March 1, 2017, in Islamabad.
 The President of the Republic of Azerbaijan Ilham Aliyev also attended the Summit.
 At the meeting, the Prime Minister of the Islamic Republic of Pakistan – Mohammad Nawaz Sharif and the President of Azerbaijan – Ilham Aliyev came to a mutual agreement to import products of the military-industrial complex of Pakistan into Azerbaijan.
 Issues related to the defense industry and economy were also discussed.

 In November 2017, the Pakistani Chamber of Commerce and Industry in the city of Karachi announced the desire of entrepreneurs to make a contribution into a free economic zone (FEZ) in the Azerbaijani village of Alyat.
 The main attention will be paid to the development of the pharmaceutical field.

 Since late 2017, the IRP has been negotiating with Azerbaijan noting the importance of the "North-South" transport corridor for future.
 This corridor can become a link in the railway transport of Azerbaijan, Iran and the Russian Federation.